Tarikuas-21/recipe-finder/README.md

  and features a responsive UI designed with Tailwind CSS.
  🚀 Features

-Search Recipes: Search for dishes by name using TheMealDB API.
+Search bar: Search for dishes by name using TheMealDB API.

-Recipe Grid: View recipes in a responsive card-based grid layout.
+Recipe card: View recipes in a responsive card-based grid layout.

 Recipe Details: View ingredients, preparation instructions, embedded YouTube video, and source link.